Thank you to Immaculate Baking for sponsoring this post

 For the filling, I recommend this decadent hot chocolate mix recipe and these extra fluffy giant marshmallows.
 I also wholeheartedly recommend treating yourself as you blend the mix and wait for the marshmallows to rise!

-The best pairing?
 These Immaculate Baking chocolate chip cookies which are pre-made and refrigerated so they just take 10 minutes in the oven.
 I picked mine up from Whole Foods and they also have a gluten free variety, ginger snap version, croissants, scones and more.

 Once all your mixes are ready, it’s time to tackle the jars!